 If you are deemed to have been at least partially at fault for the accident, it is going to reduce the amount that you would receive.
 So, if the jury decides that the damages equal $20,000, but they see that you are about thirty percent to blame, then you would see that reduction in the amount of compensation that you receive.

 The amount of damage or injury you receive in the accident can determine the overall compensation, but it is not responsible for how much you are at fault.
 You can be injured in an accident and still be seen as someone who is at fault.
-This is why it is so important to get a car wreck attorney as soon as possible.
+This is why it is so important to get a Cordova personal injury attorney as soon as possible.
 They can help file your claim and ensure that the blame is placed as little on you as possible so you can earn the compensation that you deserve.

 This helps to protect the person who caused the accident as well.
 They may have been doing something that was illegal, but if you were doing it as well, then they should not have to pay you the full amount for the accident.
 So, for example, if you didn’t stop at a stop sign all the way and went rolling through, you are partially to blame for the accident, even if the other party was speeding when they hit you.

 There are several different types of comparative fault, but the one that is used in Arkansas is the modified comparative fault.
 Your car accident attorney in Arkansas will be able to explain the fifty percent bar rule to you and what it can mean for your compensation.

 The 50 percent Bar rule means that the party who is damaged are not able to recover any compensation if they are seen to be fifty percent or more at fault for the accident.
 They can be seen as 49 percent or less at fault and still recover, but then the recovery will be reduced by how much they were at fault.